Clapton F.C.: Ground

 Clapton originally played on pitches at Hackney Downs, before moving to North Millfield in Lower Clapton in 1880.
 The club then briefly played at Elm Farm and Pilgrims Road and then relocated to the Old Spotted Dog Ground in Forest Gate in 1887 after it was vacated by St Bartholomew's Hospital.
 The first match at the new ground was played on 29 September 1888, a 1–1 draw with Old Carthusians in front of a crowd of 700.

 During the 2001–02 Isthmian League season, Clapton spent the entire season playing away from the Old Spotted Dog due to the club's failure to undertake the Isthmian League's required ground improvements.
 Clapton played the majority of their home fixtures at Aveley's Mill Field ground, as well as groundsharing with Purfleet, Barking & East Ham United, Wembley and Hertford Town.
 Clapton eventually returned to the Old Spotted Dog in 2003.

-In the opening weeks of the 2019–20 season, Clapton, and fellow tenants Hackney Wick, were forced to vacate the Old Spotted Dog due to issues at the ground.
+In the opening weeks of the 2019–20 season, Clapton, and fellow tenants Hackney Wick, were forced to vacate the Old Spotted Dog due to non-payment of rent by the leaseholders, Newham Community Leisure Trust Limited, a charity in which Clapton FC 'Chief Executive' was a Trustee/Director.
 During Clapton's exile, they played at Redbridge's Oakside Stadium and Aveley's new Parkside ground.
-On 17 September 2019, it was confirmed that Clapton had not been awarded a lease to remain at the Old Spotted Dog, with breakaway club Clapton Community winning the lease bid.
+On 17 September 2019 it was confirmed that Clapton had not been awarded a lease to remain at the Old Spotted Dog, with breakaway club Clapton Community winning the lease bid.
 On 12 November 2019, it was announced Clapton would groundshare with Southend Manor at Southchurch Park for the remainder of the season.
-In July 2020, it was confirmed that Clapton would play at the Terence McMillan Stadium in Plaistow for the forthcoming season.
+In July 2020 it was confirmed that Clapton would play at the Terence McMillan Stadium in Plaistow for the 2020–21 season.